 And suppose you’re ever back in our neck of the woods.
 In that case, you’re welcome to stop by our residential facility for either an Alumni Group activity, a Mentor Group meeting, or just to say hi to your treatment provider.

 Addiction aftercare programs are different for every facility and treatment program.
-Generally, aftercare programs for substance abuse are individual and group therapy meant to help clients transition from higher levels of care to sober living without care.
+Generally, aftercare programs for substance abuse are individual and group therapy meant to help clients transition from higher levels of care to sober living.
 After all, drug and alcohol rehab is only the beginning of a lifelong path to recovery.

 For example, some treatment centers might provide only inpatient residential programming and aftercare programming.
 Others may include a more intensive step-down process, from inpatient to partial hospitalization to intensive outpatient and aftercare.

-Harmony Place has the most effective aftercare program is an overarching program, which includes our partial hospitalization program and our intensive outpatient treatment program before post-treatment and alumni services.
+Harmony Place provides the most effective and overarching aftercare program, which includes our partial hospitalization program and our intensive outpatient treatment program before post-treatment and alumni services.

 Addiction Aftercare Program Accommodations